SAFETY TIPS FOR HOLIDAY TRAVEL: WHAT YOU NEED TO KNOW (2025 UPDATE)

 If you want to make it through safely, you’re going to need to be flexible.

-Flexibility really means two things:
+Flexibility means two things:

 Stay healthy